 How Much Is the Application Fee Waiver in Case Western and Other Schools?

 New students have to set aside $70 for the Case Western Reserve University application fee.
 Here are some other schools in states near Ohio you might consider applying to along with their application fees and acceptance rates:

 |University||State||Application Fee||Acceptance Rate|

 DoNotPay can help you remove application fees for all these and numerous other schools across the country.

 DoNotPay Can Help You Remove the Case Western Reserve Application Fee

 DoNotPay has the largest database of universities in the United States and can help you obtain fee waivers with ease.
-If you want to request a fee waiver from CWRU the fastest and safest way, you should open our app in your web browser and heed these instructions:
+If you want to request a fee waiver from CWRU the fastest and safest way, you should open our app in your and heed these instructions:

 - Find our College Application Fee Waiver option

 - Find and select the application fee waiver you want to request

 - Type in Case Western Reserve University as the university you wish to attend